bweigel/ml_at_awslambda_pydatabln2018/README.md

 wants to screw with you, but because it wants developers to build apps with the highest performance.
 There are a couple of tricks to reduce the size of your deployment zip-file.
 See [here](https://tech.europace.de/slimifying-aws-lambdas/) and the [resources section](https://github.com/bweigel/ml_at_awslambda_pydatabln2018#resources) for more info.

+## FAQ

+**Why use the serverless framework (and not something like the AWS Serverless Application Model, SAM)?**
+The serverless framework is the most mature tooling around for deploying serverless services.
+It is actively developed, has a big community and a rich ecosystem of plugins, which help with keeping our dependencies slim (see https://tech.europace.de/slimifying-aws-lambdas/) among other things.

 ## Troubleshooting